rachid1982fsb/ruby-to-javascript-quiz-client/README.md

 * An Algorithm page that lets a user write, run, and save an algorithm.<br />
 * Admin page to allow admins to add more ruby methods to the quiz.<br />
 ### `Admin Page`
-To access Admin Page singIn with:
+To access Admin Page singIn with:<br/>
 Username: Admin <br />
 Password: admin <br />